mcgnly/DeveloperDocumentation/AuthorizationDoc.md

-In this Authorization flow, once the resource owner grants access to their data on the resource server, they are redirected back to the application with an authorization code as a query parameter in the URL.
+In this Authorization flow, once the resource owner grants access to their data on the resource server, they are redirected back to the application with an authorization code as a query parameter in the URL (as a # fragment).
 This code is then exchanged for an access token by the application.
 This exchange is done in a server to server manner and requires the application's *clientId* and *clientSecret*.
 This flow ensures that not even the resource owner can obtain the access token and